External Risk Signals · Australian Independent Schools

 Top 5 signals most relevant this month Page 4

-1. 01 Canvas LMS breach: 122 Australian schools confirmed Cyber Security & Data Privacy
+1. 01 Canvas LMS breach: one of the largest on record Cyber Security & Data Privacy

 2. 02 Federal Budget 2026-27: NCCD compliance crackdown, $463M clawback Funding & Financial